Skip to content

 Ankle rotation

-Hai, hidari ashi o nobashite.
+Hai, hidari ashi nobashite.

 Extend the left leg.

-Hold the right ankle.
+Hold the right foot.

-Ashikubi o mawashite.
+Ashikubi mawashite.

 Rotate the ankle.